 APM and distributed tracing

-In this talk, Datadog product manager Priyanshi Gupta simulates a typical on-call workflow, pivoting between features like the Service Map, Trace Search & Analytics, and flame graphs to detect and debug errors.
+In this talk, Datadog product manager Priyanshi Gupta simulates a typical on-call workflow, pivoting between features like the Service Map, App Analytics, and flame graphs to detect and debug errors.
 In addition, Priyanshi announces some exciting additions to Datadog’s APM and distributed tracing offerings, from support for new languages (PHP and .NET) to our brand-new runtime metrics feature, which surfaces detailed data from your application’s runtime environment.

 Advances in log management

 Datadog product manager Stephen Lechner unveils a number of new log management features, including a way to unify logs and traces more tightly than ever.
 Datadog’s tracing libraries can now inject trace IDs into the logs generated while processing a request, automatically deep-linking log events and traces to provide instant, request-level context.
 In addition, Stephen also introduces the nested pipelines feature, which allows a team to independently organize and manage a number of parallel logs pipelines without having to worry about affecting their colleagues’ pipelines in the process.

 For developers and SREs, the feature release process is one of the most stressful parts of the job because of the potential for cascade effects.
 In this video, Adam Savitzky explains how Carta uses strategies and tools like feature flags, dark launches, and user bucketing to deliver new features to 700,000+ shareholders (and over 10,000 companies) while reducing the risk of introducing slowdowns or outages.